In Honor of St. Nicholas

 Needless to say, baking cookies, on December 22nd, probably won’t happen this year, so I also purchased the King of the Golden City on CD.
 I’d been looking for an excuse to buy it anyways! 😉 We do have the lovely cassettes by Simonetta, and the book and study guide from CHC, but I was so excited to see that Pro Multis Media has produced it as an audio dramatization with a talented cast of children actors!
 (It is also available from Catholic Child.)
 I can’t wait to listen to it!

 This is the last of the O Antiphons… Tomorrow will be Christmas Eve!
 The treat for today is going to be another new Nativity Set for the kids to play with during the Christmas season.
-I purchased two this year, one
+I purchased two this year, one which I gave them on the first Sunday of Advent (saving baby Jesus for Christmas of course) and one

 You can also listen to the O Antiphons beautifully chanted in Latin here.